jbe456/product-management/README.md

 - Make contact with the real world early
 - Embrace failure as learning
 - Fall in love with the problem, not the solution
+- Be creative

+  > If at first the idea is not absurd, then there is no hope for it.
+  >
+  > \- Albert Einstein

 ## Product Development

-- follow a Kanban-like agile methodology as much as possible, to lower the pressure on individuals and the temptation to botch devlopments.
+- follow a Kanban-like agile methodology as much as possible, to lower the pressure on individuals and the temptation to botch developments.
 Do not be dogmatic about it.
-- be iterative as much as possible: each developoment should be broken down into tiny pieces that should be quick to implement and review.
+- be iterative as much as possible: each development should be broken down into tiny pieces that should be quick to implement and review.
 Use feature flag to help merging features sooner.
 - give rythm via scheduled, regular release where all committed developments are in.
-- spread key required developments across releases and plan those in advanced so that they are ready early in the release cycle.
+- spread key required developments across releases and plan those in advance so that they are ready early in the release cycle.
-- make a Release Candidate before the finl release with a specific trial period that can't be reduced if tests coverage are not good.
+- make a Release Candidate before the final release with a specific trial period that can't be reduced if tests coverage are not good.
 - must have:
   - do Code Reviews.
   - never test the main branch: enforce all tests and linting are passing before merging on the main branch.